Showing posts with label log. Show all posts

 He said someday we will stop.

-I had ask my granddaughter to go but she was always too busy.
+I had asked my granddaughter to go, but she was always too busy.

-It was a beautiful day, a bit chilly, but a nice day for an hour and half drive.
+It was a beautiful day, a bit chilly, but a nice day for an hour-and-a-half drive.

-I parked in the parking lot at Rippavilla and I was approached by one of the curators.
-He said can I help you?
-I replied yes, I would like to tour the home.
+I parked in the Rippavilla lot and was approached by one of the curators.
+He said Can I help you?
+I replied, "Yes, I would like to tour the home."

 He said you might want to use the restroom, which was located outside the home.

-I took my camera in hand and I went into the museum.
+I took my camera and went into the museum.

-The old carriage house now housed the museum and it has many books about the Civil War.
+The old carriage house now houses the museum, and it has many books about the Civil War.

-I was told I could take all the pictures that I wanted on the outside of the plantation.
+I was told I could take as many pictures as I wanted on the outside of the plantation.

 The curator said the tour would not start for another thirty minutes.